 Why would a trader elect to take the risk that comes with owning negative-Gamma positions?
-For the option owner to earn a profit, the underlying stock must:
+For the option owner to earn a profit, the underlying stock must move in three ways.

-- Move quickly to prevent the loss of too much money to time decay (Theta).
+- Move quickly to prevent the loss of too much money to Theta (time decay)

-That is a lot to ask.
-Most traders have a very difficult time predicting market direction without a time limit.
-Thus, the option seller has a reasonable chance to earn money.
-That makes it attractive.
+That is a lot of movement and most traders have a difficult time predicting market direction without a time limit.
+Unlike most traders, the option seller has a reasonable chance to earn money and makes negative gamma positions attractive.

-When trading negative-Gamma positions, use a risk graph to let you know when you are in danger of losing too much money or when the position has moved beyond your comfort zone.
-The Greeks help you estimate the price at which that will occur—and that sounds the alarm, allowing you to reduce risk.
+When trading negative Gamma positions, use a risk graph to let you know when you are in danger of losing too much money or when the position has moved beyond your comfort zone.
+The Greeks -- Gamma, Theta, and Delta -- can help you estimate the price that will sound the alarm, helping you to reduce risk and gain profits.